brigadecore/brigade/docs/content/topics/operators/security.md

 - A project's credentials are accessible to any script running in that project, regardless of event.
 - For SSH-based Git clones, the SSH key should be stored as a project secret.
+  The key for this secret must be `gitSSHKey`.

 [Secrets]: /topics/project-developers/secrets

 ## Script Security

-Brigade scripts can create pods, secrets, and persistent volume claims.
+Brigade scripts can indirectly create pods, secrets, and persistent volume claims.
 Brigade does not evaluate the security of the containers that a pod runs.
 Consequently, it is best to avoid using untrusted containers in Brigade scripts.
 Likewise, it is not recommended to inject secrets into a container without first auditing the container.

 ## Gateway Security